crra/hex-microservice/README.md

 This snippet provides the environment variables `$CONTAINER_HTTP_PROXY` and `$CONTAINER_HTTPS_PROXY` for the interactive shell with the current IP address of the WSL2 host.
 It seams like that the IP addresses are not fixed and change from startup to startup.
 This makes calling `task docker` transparent if a proxy is used or not.

 If the corporate proxy is an intercepting man-in-the-middle (MITM) proxy, the secure connection can't be verified during downloading the dependencies.
 Instead of ignoring security completely, the certificate of the MITM-proxy must be added to the docker container.
 Conveniently placing the `*.crt` certificate files in the `certificates` folder will automatically used during build.
 These certificates will not be available in the final docker image.

+# Running the docker file locally

+NOTE: The `--env "BIND=:8000"` is required due to the default bind value which binds to localhost only.

+`docker run --rm -it -p 8000:8000 --env "BIND=:8000" crra/hex-microservice`